“The Kingdom of heaven may be likened to a king who gave a wedding feast for his son” (Mt 22:2).

 Near the end of the parable, Jesus presents a curious fellow that the king found present at the banquet without the proper attire.
 This is not a literal indictment of not having the proper clothes, but the wedding garment imagery may be a recognition of a willingness to receive the benefits of the invitation without a yes to the responsibility involved with the invitation of transformation.

+Jesus made a sacred oath with his Father and he was willing to fulfill that oath with his very life.
 We are invited to participate in the banquet of eternal life with God.
 The invitation is freely given, yet it requires that we dress for the occasion of participating in the banquet of a king.
 This dress is no material garment of fine linen and gold embroidery, but our willingness to repent, to turn away from those idols, that which we have placed or put before God, to have our heart and spirit renewed.
-We are invited to be a part of God’s new creation by participating in the life of his Son, the firstborn of the new creation.
+We are invited to be a part of God’s new creation by participating in the life of his Son, the first born of the new creation.

 God the Father offered an invitation to an eternal banquet to the judges, the prophets, the people of Israel, to be one with him that they might shine brightly before all so to make his will and glory known to the world.
 In God’s timing, he sent his Son to fulfill that mission of invitation and to be with us in our present moment and in our present condition in life.
 Jesus meets us where we are right now in our everyday experiences and tells us that “the feast is ready.”

-This is an invitation to begin again, to turn away from our selfish ways, to receive a new heart and a renewed spirit.
-God invites us too but we need to be willing to let go, to change our hearts and minds, to be transformed and perfected through our participation in the life of Jesus and through the purifying fire of the Holy Spirit.
+This is an invitation to begin again, to give up our old ways, to receive a new heart and a renewed spirit.
+But we need to be willing to let go, to change our hearts and minds, to be transformed and perfected through our participation in the life of Jesus and through the purifying fire of the Holy Spirit.

 Photo: Serving Thanksgiving dinner at Seton Manor, my novitiate year (about 1992) with the Franciscans.
-Seton Manor was one of the ministries in which I was blessed to serve people living with HIV.
+Seton Manor was one of my ministries assisting people living with HIV.